 Anyone who has received training in domestic violence knows the red flags that come up in the most serious cases.
 The combination of alcohol, mental disorder, and a weapon is almost too obvious a concern to ignore.

 Sarah Palin’s comments and defense of her son, however, raise a broader question about how police respond to domestic violence calls.
 The State seems only willing to employ blunt instruments.
-A Domestic disturbance call means 6 officers arriving at a home; ready to arrest the most likely perpetrator.
+A Domestic disturbance call means 6 officers arriving at home; ready to arrest the most likely perpetrator.

 What if there was a better way.
 What if instead of approaching every situation as a crime in progress there were first responders aware of the intricate and complicated mental problems that millions of American’s suffer.
 While the Palin case involves allegations of actual violence and guns, most domestic violence cases are different.